IntelegixLabs/GlobeHopper/README.md

 ## Package Builder & Dynamic Itinerary Generator

-- Take customise input as user preferences.
+- Take customized input as user preferences.
 - Select your destination, i.e. Europe -> and then select the cities you want to travel to, our Gen AI App, will create a travel itinerary for you that you can customize according to your needs.
-- Multi Lingual support, enables the user to get the travel itinerary in their preferred language.
+- Multi-Lingual support, enables the user to get the travel itinerary in their preferred language.
 - Customized map/direction from source to destination.
 - Curate personalized travel packages using GenAI.
 - Weather conditions.
-- Some Iconic images/video of the place you want to travel.
+- Some Iconic images/videos of the place you want to travel.
 - Suggest the Best time to travel.
 - Modify itineraries, and the AI will adjust recommendations accordingly.
 - Book hotels, using TBO APIs.